camilolaiton/aerial_segmentation/README.md

 ![GidsycGroup](https://github.com/camilolaiton/aerial_segmentation/blob/main/imgs/gidsyc_unimag.jpg)

 ## End
-  This master thesis is currently being developped.
-For more information, please contact me.
+  This research is currently being developped.
+For more information, please contact any of us.
   **Thanks for reading**

 ## Authors